Inkidus/inkBOT/readme.md

 ## Functions
-Includes a version of FreeGameFormat recreated in Python, text to speech for voice channels, a random number generator for dice rolls and coinflips, as well as a chatbot and image generator using OpenAI's API (provide your own API key).
+Includes a version of FreeGameFormat recreated in Python, text to speech and audio playback for voice channels, dice rolls and coinflips, as well as a chatbot and image generator using OpenAI's API (provide your own API key).

 ## Installation
 Download and extract the zip file.
 Add your own API keys to values.env.
 In values.env, also set the channel(s) you would like the free game formatter to output to as well as the users you would like to have access to that command.
 Depending on the number of channels, the free_game_channels and free_game_ids portion in main.py may have to be updated.

 Some additional libraries are required in order to run this bot.
-Please install them in order to ensure proper operation.
+Please install the following in order to ensure proper operation: python-dotenv, discord, openai, requests, pyttsx3, yt-dlp

-To connect the bot to discord, please see the following page: https://discordpy.readthedocs.io/en/stable/discord.html
+To obtain a discord API key, please see the following page: https://discordpy.readthedocs.io/en/stable/discord.html

-Any temporarily free games can be input by creating a file freegames.txt in the same directory as main.py.
-Use the following format:
+Temporarily free games can be input by creating a file named freegames.txt in the same directory as main.py.
+Modify it with the following format:

 Store Name 1: